Nutrition Essentials for Cyclists: 7 Key Concepts

 6. Fat

 Supports endurance, hormone balance, and helps absorb vitamins (A, D, E, K).
 Fat provides almost endless energy at low intensity, but burns too slowly for hard efforts.
-Aim for 20-35% of daily calories from healthy fats (nuts, seeds, avocado, olive oil).
+Aim for 20-35% (≈1–1.5 g/kg bodyweight) of daily calories from healthy fats (nuts, seeds, avocado, olive oil).
 Fat = low-speed, high-storage energy.

 7. Carbs Are King!

 At moderate to higher intensities, carbs are your fastest, most efficient fuel source.
-Since carb storage is limited, you need to eat a lot before, during, and after rides, to keep powering performance.
+Since carb storage is limited, you need to eat a lot before, during, and after rides to maintain optimal performance.

 Daily Macronutrient Targets for Endurance Cycling